joantolos/blog/content/blog/lockDown.md

 > _The chief health officer for Santa Clara County, California, Dr. Sara Cody, licks her finger to turn a page during a coronavirus press conference.
 Her advice for the public: "Start working on not touching your face."_

 She is not stupid, not at all.
-I mean, it is funny and all but she simply doesn’t have any idea of what her hands are doing, there are on autopilot.
+I mean, it is funny and all but she simply doesn’t have any idea of what her hands are doing, they are on autopilot.
 Like 90% of our body.
 Can you imagine having to remember breathing?
 We couldn't make a single day.

 Mindfulness and meditation helps you with that.
 You are more aware of your automatic behaviour so you can take over easily.